lbryio/lbry.tech/documents/developer-program.md

 - have a GitHub account that is at least 90 days old and
 - have an active commit history

-This program will be active on 2019.02.21.
+This program will be active soon.
 Stay tuned!